 In one camp, you have the steak purists.
 They’ll insist that anything more than salt and maybe a little fresh ground black pepper is an insult to quality steak.
 My first chef definitely fell into this category, choosing to season his ribeye with just a heavy sprinkling of maldon flake sea salt.

 On the other side, you have the flavor scientists.
-They absolutely love tinkering with every step of a cooking process, and will do anything to coax a little extra flavor out of their dishes.
-Dry rubs from this side can add a fascinating flavor to a steak.
+They absolutely love tinkering with every step of a cooking process.
+They will do anything to coax a little extra flavor out of their dishes, even patiently waiting for weeks until the meat is finished dry aging or wet aging.
+This side of the debate can add a fascinating flavor to a steak.

 MY approach, though, falls somewhere in the middle: